omatei01/userspaceio/README.md

 Since linux 4.8 the GPIO sysfs interface is deprecated.
 User space should use the character device instead. libgpiod encapsulates the ioctl calls and data structures behind a straightforward API.

+**Master branch is using libgpiod 1.1.
+Use 1.0 branch for libgpiod 1.0 support.**

 Edit [install.sh](https://github.com/sgjava/userspaceio/blob/master/libgpiod/install.sh)
 * `usegitrepo` to use libgpiod-1.0.1.tar.gz or git master (defaut).